syntax-tree/mdast-util-from-markdown/readme.md

 [mdast][] syntax tree.

-This utility uses [`micromark`][micromark], which turns markdown into tokens, while it turns those tokens into nodes.
+This utility uses [`micromark`][micromark], which turns markdown into tokens, and then turns those tokens into nodes.
-It’s used in [`remark-parse`][remark-parse], which focusses on making it easier to transform content by abstracting these internals away.
+This package is used inside [`remark-parse`][remark-parse], which focusses on making it easier to transform content by abstracting these internals away.

 ## When should I use this?

 If you want to handle syntax trees manually, use this.
-Use [`micromark`][micromark] instead when you *just* want to turn markdown into HTML.
+When you *just* want to turn markdown into HTML, use [`micromark`][micromark] instead.
 For an easier time processing content, use the **[remark][]** ecosystem instead.

-You can combine this utility with other utilities to add syntax extensions.
+You can combine this package with other packages to add syntax extensions to markdown.
-Notable examples that deeply integrate with it are [`mdast-util-gfm`][mdast-util-gfm], [`mdast-util-mdx`][mdast-util-mdx], [`mdast-util-frontmatter`][mdast-util-frontmatter],
+Notable examples that deeply integrate with this package are [`mdast-util-gfm`][mdast-util-gfm], [`mdast-util-mdx`][mdast-util-mdx], [`mdast-util-frontmatter`][mdast-util-frontmatter],